 Visit the Beach

 Along Orange County’s 42 miles of coastline, there are quiet secluded beaches, expansive surfing beaches, and loads of beaches in between.
-Here are a few family-friendly beaches to help you get started exploring Orange County’s beaches.
+Here are a few family-friendly beaches to help you get started exploring Orange County’s beaches with the family.

 For surfing, the community of Huntington Beach, also known as Surf City USA, is the place to be.
 Bring your board or rent a board and take a lesson from one of the local surf schools.
-Visit the Huntington Beach website to learn more about riding the waves in Surf City USA.
+Riding the waves here should be anyone’s California road trip goal, and remember that kids will have an easier time getting up than adults.

 The coves and natural arches along Laguna Beach are a fun place to wander at low tide.
-Bring your pails and buckets – the sand at Laguna Beach is perfect for castles.
+Bring your pails and buckets to discover this fun part of Orange County with toddlers.
+The sand at Laguna Beach is perfect for castles and hours of sand play.

 For luxury oceanfront accommodation in Orange County, consider staying at Montage Laguna Beach.
 Families will appreciate the direct access to child-friendly Laguna Beach, Paintbox activities-based program for children aged five to twelve, and the opportunity to explore the coastline by kayak.
 Click here to learn more about the Montage Laguna Beach resort.

 Arrive early (especially on weekends and holidays) and claim one of the 500 bonfire pits lining Huntington Beach.
 From here you can join a volleyball game, splash in the surf, and stroll the 10 miles/km of uninterrupted coastline.
 When the sun begins to set or if you feel like some more heat, light a fire in your complimentary bonfire pit.
-Firewood is available at local grocery stores and seasonally at beach concession stands located alongside the bike path.
+Firewood is available at local grocery stores.
+It’s also available seasonally at beach concession stands located along the bike path.

 Apart from the Hyatt Regency Huntington Beach, there are a few more AAA Four-Diamond Hotel and Resorts located along Pacific Coast Highway in Huntington Beach, California.